 A heartwarming bonding moment to peril when Max and Goofy are finally talking to each other while about to fall off the waterfall.

-During their initial theatrical releases in Japan, the Studio Ghibli films My Neighbor Totoro and Grave of the Fireflies were shown together as a double feature.
-With the former being a warm-hearted, whimsical tale, and the latter being a devastating look at the horrors of war, this naturally caused some discord within audiences.
+During their initial theatrical releases in Japan, the Studio Ghibli films Grave of the Fireflies and My Neighbor Totoro were shown together as a double feature.
+With the former being a devastating look at the horrors of war. and the latter being a warm-hearted, whimsical tale, this naturally caused some discord within audiences.
 Not surprising when you consider, the double feature was marketed at parents and their children.

 Joseph King Of Dreams goes from Joesph singing on top of a hill about his general awesomeness, to being locked in a cell with a tree for company.

-The Land Before Time goes from the death of Little Foot's mother to a scene in which a bunch of baby flying pterosaurs (including Petrie) fight over a cherry, complete with catchy music in the background.
-Of course it goes back to Little Foot and his sorrow soon enough, but still.
+The Land Before Time goes from Littefoot's Mother Kicking Sharptooth's ass, leading toher death, and then to a scene in which a bunch of baby flying pterosaurs (including Petrie) fight over a cherry, complete with catchy music in the background.
+It goes back to Little Foot and his sorrow soon enough, but still.

-Pretty much most Don Bluth movies are like this.
+Most Don Bluth movies are like this.
 Take An American Tail for example.
-Heck, the "No Cats in America" song actually switches moods within the verses.
+The "No Cats in America" song actually switches moods within the verses.
 Repeatedly.

 9 example: the Fabrication Machine's factory has just exploded violently, the dolls are rejoicing, the twins are playing a recording of Over the Rainbow—and then the Machine rises up from the wreckage and kills a screaming 5while Over the Rainbow continues to play.